MoadVI/tp-ci-cd-template/README.md

 - Clone, push, and pull from multiple machines.

 ## Moad Section
-- This section was added by Moad Chahti
+- This section was added by Moad Chahti.